nominetresearch/microbit-networking-book/unicast/unicast.md

 with you.**

 Next, join the strings for sender and receiver addresses to create a header.
-You will use the blocks under the *Text* menu in the JavaScript Blocks editor shown in the figure below.
+You will use the blocks under the *Text* menu in the MakeCode Blocks editor shown in the figure below.
 Create your header using the blocks in this menu.

 ![Text menu in PXT](TextMenuinPXT.png)

+!!! note ""
+	Text menu in the MakeCode Blocks editor

 ### Task 3: Create your packet and send